tidyverse/tibble/revdep/failures.md

 ```
 ### CRAN

 ```
-* using log directory ‘/tmp/workdir/fingertipscharts/old/fingertipscharts.Rcheck’
+* using log directory ‘/tmp/workdir/BayesPostEst/old/BayesPostEst.Rcheck’
-* using R version 3.6.3 (2020-02-29)
+* using R version 4.1.1 (2021-08-10)
 * using platform: x86_64-pc-linux-gnu (64-bit)
 * using session charset: UTF-8
-* using options ‘--no-manual --no-build-vignettes’
+* using option ‘--no-manual’
-* checking for file ‘fingertipscharts/DESCRIPTION’ ...
+* checking for file ‘BayesPostEst/DESCRIPTION’ ...
 OK
 * checking extension type ...
 Package
-* this is package ‘fingertipscharts’ version ‘0.0.10’
+* this is package ‘BayesPostEst’ version ‘0.3.2’
 * package encoding: UTF-8
 * checking package namespace information ...
 OK
 * checking package dependencies ...
 ERROR
-Package required but not available: ‘geojsonio’
+Package required but not available: ‘rstanarm’

+Package suggested but not available for checking: ‘rstan’

 See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’ manual.